AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 ### Log out of the app passively

-When a user logs out of the Agora Chat app due to being kicked out by another device, the Agora Chat server sends a callback to your app server, notifying the user's offline state and the reason `replaced`.
+When a user is forced by the developer to go offline on the device or due to being kicked out by another device as the maximum number of login devices is reached, the Agora Chat server sends a callback to your app server, notifying the user's offline state and the reason `replaced`.
 The sample code is as follows:

 ```json
 {